ccqq233/Implement-AES-256-CBC-in-C/README.md

 3. Random and unique IV is the key to the safety of CBC: even if the same message is encrypted multiple times, as long as the IV is different, the resulting ciphertext is completely different, preventing attackers from inferring the similarity or content of plaintext by comparing ciphertexts.

 ## References
 [1] Daemen, J., & Rijmen, V. (2002). *The Design of Rijndael: AES - The Advanced Encryption Standard*.
-Springer-Verlag. (或者使用 FIPS 197 官方文档)
+Springer-Verlag.

 [2] National Institute of Standards and Technology.
 (2001). *FIPS PUB 197: Advanced Encryption Standard (AES)*.

 [3] Ferguson, N., Kohno, T., & Schneier, B. (2010). *Cryptography Engineering: Design Principles and Practical Applications*.
 Wiley.